Support Groups, Fall 2014

 Betty Wong, LCSW

 Learn cognitive behavioral strategies to increase your skills in managing anxiety, depression and stress.
-This group will help you gain a better understanding of how mood and behavior are related and how you can effect change to feel better.
+You will gain a better understanding of how mood and behavior are related.
+Practice these skills will increase your confidence and help you feel better.